“How can we make our RTI/MTSS meetings work better?”

 It is conducted three times a year, similar to a universal screener.
 The goal of this meeting is to understand the school-wide health and wellness around MTSS.
 The School Leadership team is reviewing school-level data (assessment scores, tier demographic distributions, tier movement and referral rates, etc.) to answer the question “Is this a healthy school?”

 The Grade/Content Team Community Meeting

 It happens monthly, during a dedicated grade team meeting time.
-The goal of this meeting is to discuss and problem-solve for students teachers are concerned about because they aren’t making sufficient progress, typically tier 2 students, and to check in on tier 3 students.
+The goal of this meeting is to discuss and problem-solve for students teachers are concerned about because they aren’t making sufficient progress, typically students in need of tier 2 support, and to check in on students in need of tier 3 support.
 Grade/Content teams create/review these students' intervention plans, and if needed refer students for a Student Check-in Meeting.